clir/clearnlp-guidelines/configuration/config_decode.md

 # Decode Configuration Format

-If you wish to use the existing models in ClearNLP to decode, you will have to create a configuration xml file and pass it in to ClearNLP for decode.
+If you wish to use the existing models in ClearNLP to decode, you will have to create a configuration xml file and pass it into ClearNLP for decode.

 #### Sample decode configuration xml file
 	<configuration>